Compare Providers

 So how do you write a termination letter for ‘not a good fit’ employees?
 What do you need to include?

-First off, make sure you check out our other articles on ‘bad fit’ employees to fully understand what a bad fit is and how you can manage them.
+First off, make sure that you check out our other articles on ‘not a good fit’ employees to fully understand what a bad fit is and how you can manage them.
 After that, if you still believe that the best course of action is termination, you can use our sample letter to get started.
-Download that here:

 A Sample Termination Letter for ‘Not a Good Fit’ Employees: Part One